See my picks for the best marketing books you can get!

 My friend Jack and I were discussing (not gossiping, really!) the "rights" of home-based businesses over coffee one day, and we realized that even the two of us (both long-time solopreneurs) sometimes felt a bit unsure about what was OK, and what wasn't in terms of running our own businesses.
 As our coffee grew cold, we started work on the Solopreneur's Bill of Rights, and at the end of the process, we were happy with our work, and quite sure that you needed to read it, so here it is.

 The best advice I ever got from my Dad (a very successful entrepreneur) was that when I needed a helping hand, I should look at the end of my arm.
 Eventually, I realized that he was right, and I worked hard to build my own successful business.
-Now I'm often asked for advice (and shortcuts) to success, so it's my turn to share Five Business Truisms to Learn by Heart.
+Now I'm often asked for advice (and shortcuts) to success, so it's my turn to share Five Business Truths to Learn by Heart.
 I promise they are even more valuable than the words my Dad shared with me (although it's still pretty solid advice).

 What if you sent out a press release, and nobody cared?
 Unfortunately, that happens all too often, to both small businesses and huge companies, but sugar, it doesn't have to happen to you!
 Just review (and abide by) my Publicity & Public Relations Basics and you'll soon see your company mentioned in the media!